james92rogers/footprint/README.md

 ## The Brief: ##

 * Use a public API - it could be anything but were reminded we were under a tight timeframe.
-* The front end must be built using React.
+* The front-end must be built using React.
 * The project must be deployed online by the end of the 48 hours.